Design TeamDinesh Suthar, Bharat Patel, Jitendra Sabalpara, Sonakshi Berlia, Bhavika Suthar, Vishakha Jain, Ankit Sojitra, Chirag Katrodiya

 Modular KitchenOttimo Agency

-From the architect.
+Text description provided by the architects.
 Residence the architectural space we call a “House” is the image we have of a functional environment where we carry out part of our life.
 It is a place containing a Miniature Universe able to speak of its inhabitants and their lifetime achievements.

 There were three major driving forces that led to the accomplishment of the project